Login or Register for FREE!

 Used in a single sideband receiver to extract the modulated signal

-A product detector is utilized in a single sideband (SSB) receiver to extract the modulated signal.
+A product detector is used in a single sideband (SSB) receiver to extract the modulated signal.
 When receiving a single sideband signal, the product detector combines the received signal with a local oscillator signal.
 By multiplying or mixing these signals, the product detector creates a new signal that contains the original voice or information.

 This demodulated signal can then be further processed and converted into audio or data that we can perceive or interpret.
-In essence, the product detector plays a vital role in separating the modulated signal from the carrier wave, allowing us to retrieve and utilize the transmitted communication.
+In essence, the product detector plays a vital role in separating the modulated signal from the carrier wave, allowing us to retrieve and use the transmitted communication.

 SILLY HINT: The "product" we are detecting is the desired signal (audio) - and it has to be extracted to be useful.